-- Bagged Salad linked to E.Coli 0157 outbreak: This outbreak began in November 2012 and ended in December.
+- Bagged Salad linked to E. Coli 0157 outbreak: This outbreak began in November 2012 and ended in December.
 The outbreak was linked to a common producer of pre-packaged leafy green, it spread across 5 states.
 The contaminated salads caused 33 known illnesses, which included 13 hospitalizations.
 Two people developed hemolytic uremic syndrome (HUS), a type of kidney failure, as a result of their infections.
 2 - Peanut Butter linked to Salmonella outbreak: An outbreak investigation was conducted in early September and ended November 30th.
 A total of 42 people have been infected with Salmonella Bredeney in 20 states.
 There have been 10 people hospitalized.
 This is a serious outbreak that is affecting our littlest consumers as the median age of victims is 7 years old.
 FDA concluded that Trader Joe's Valencia Peanut Butter, manufactured by Sunland, Inc. of New Mexico was likely the source of this outbreak and suspended the food facility's registration in November, 2012.
-This was the first time the FDA exercised its new authority under the FSMA to
+This was the first time the FDA exercised its new authority under the FSMA to suspend a facility's registration.
+CDC recommends that consumers get rid of any remaining jars of product in the home or return the product and warns that products like peanut butter have a long shelf-life, so they may still be lurking in consumers' homes.3

-- suspend a facility's registration.
-CDC recommends that consumers get rid of any remaining jars of product in the home or return the product and warns that products like peanut butter have a long shelf-life, so they may still be lurking in consumers' homes.3 - Cucumbers linked to Salmonella outbreak: In April 2013, the FDA alerted consumers about contaminated cucumbers produced by Daniel Cadenas Izabal and Miracle Greenhouse, a Mexico cucumber supplier, distributed by Tricar Sales, Inc of Rio Rico, Arizona.
+- Cucumbers linked to Salmonella outbreak: In April 2013, the FDA alerted consumers about contaminated cucumbers produced by Daniel Cadenas Izabal and Miracle Greenhouse, a Mexico cucumber supplier, distributed by Tricar Sales, Inc of Rio Rico, Arizona.
 Testing by the FDA found Salmonella in cucumbers from this producer.
 A total of 84 persons have been infected with the outbreak strain of Salmonella Saintpaul in 18 states.
 There were 17 hospitalizations.
 4 - Chicken linked to Antibioticresistant Salmonella outbreak:

 This outbreak has sickened 338 people with 7 strains of Salmonella Heidelberg across 20 states.
 42% of peopled affected by this outbreak were hospitalized.
 The USDA in conjunction with the CDC announced that the outbreak is coming from an unknown product of Foster Farms Brand Chicken.
 Foster Farms has yet to recall their products.
 Most of the ill people have been reported in California (232 people, or 73%).
 Seven strains of Salmonella Heidelberg bacteria have been identified as being linked to this outbreak.
 Ill persons infected with each of the seven strains were linked to consumption Foster Farms chicken.
-Four of these strains are rarely reported to PulseNet. the high hospitalization rate is twice the norm.2 An unusually high rate of blood infections (about 14%) requiring treatment with antibiotics has been reported in this outbreak.5
+Four of these strains are rarely reported, and the high hospitalization rate is twice the norm.
+An unusually high rate of blood infections (about 14%) requiring treatment with antibiotics has been reported in this outbreak.5

-- Cyclospora outbreak in salad mix components: On August 12, Taylor Farms de Mexico voluntarily suspended production and shipment of salad components to the US. after Iowa and Nebraska investigations of Cyclospora linked the infection back to them.
+Cyclospora outbreak in salad mix components: On August 12, Taylor Farms de Mexico voluntarily suspended production and shipment of salad components to the US. after Iowa and Nebraska investigations of Cyclospora linked the infection back to them.
 This outbreak infected 643 people over 25 states, resulting in 45 hospitalizations.
 Investigation of an Outbreak of Cyclosporiasis in the United States.
-6 - Frozen Berries and Pomegranate seed mix linked to Hepatitis A: A potential Hepatitis A virus contamination was spotted by Townsend Farms, Inc. in relation to certain antioxidant brands on June 4th; because of this, Townsend Farms started recalling several of their products.
-The outbreak sickened 162 consumers in 10 states and sent 71 to hospitals.
+6 hospitals.
 Most cases were in the southwest region of the United States, notably California, Colorado, and Arizona.
 More than half of those infected were women, and 11 children age 18 or under were infected.
 7